spencerkinney/anthropic-cua-starter/README.md

 [![Anthropic Computer Use Setup in 30 Seconds](https://img.youtube.com/vi/JTbgxry--Fk/0.jpg)](https://www.youtube.com/watch?v=JTbgxry--Fk)

 Click the image above to watch a 30-second video showing how to set this up.
+This is just to get started and test out Anthropic computer-use.
+The next step would be to try and build your own agent loop.

 ## Resources